 Six of the Worst Interview MistakesDuring an interview there are numerous things that can go wrong to potentially compromise your chances of succeeding and obtaining the job position.
-However, what most applicants don't realize is that many of the mistakes that are commonly made during this process can be prevented with common knowledge.
-To keep ahead of the rest of the applicants and differentiate yourself in the eyes of a recruiter, avoid these worst interview mistakes to reasonably find yourself some success in your job search.
+However, what most applicants don't realize is that common knowledge can prevent many of the mistakes that people commonly make during this process.
+To keep ahead of the rest of the applicants and differentiate yourself in the mind of a recruiter, avoid these worst interview mistakes to find yourself some reasonable success in your job search.

 Worst Job Interview Mistakes You Don't Want to Make

 You only get one chance to make a good first impression, and by dressing inappropriately, you have most likely already damaged that chance.
 You should wear proper attire for your profession.
 Wearing ill-fitting or stained clothes gives the impression that you do not care or did not want to expend the effort necessary to dress correctly for the interview.

 Personal hygiene is also a large part of your appearance.
 How well you take care of yourself translates to how well you could take care of your position if they were to hire you.

 - Keeping Your Phone On

 It is rude to have your cell phone ring during your discussion.
 The employer to whom you are speaking is very busy, don't insult them by having your cell phone go off during your meeting.

 Apply the same suggestion to phone calls or texting.
 Do not even think about taking a phone call or texting because it shows that you don't value the recruiter's time.
 Even if you are waiting to speak with the interviewer, and they are not present, keep your phone away and muted until your meeting ends.

 - Having Distracting Behaviors or Objects